The Battle of Fundamentals and Techniques: GrafTech International Ltd. (EAF)

 Sponsored

-Further, it is important to consider EAF stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 0.76.Likewise, its price to free cash flow for the last twelve months stands at 2.90.
-EAF’s price to book ratio for the most recent quarter was 5.79, resulting in an 19.57 price to cash per share for the period.
+Additionally, it is important to take into account EAF stock ratios, including its price-to-sales ratio, which is 0.80 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 3.61.
+EAF’s price to book ratio for the most recent quarter was 4.15, resulting in an 10.19 price to cash per share for the period.

 How does GrafTech International Ltd. (EAF) stock rate among analysts?
 Buy, sell, or hold?